qa66an/post_earnings_drift_test/README.md

 | 14-day | 0.44      | 0.37    | 0.06   | 49.7%    |
 | 28-day | 0.60      | 0.37    | 0.07   | 51.8%    |

-> These results suggest mild outperformance, but without statistical significance — future segmentation by sector or surprise magnitude may yield deeper insight.
+> These results suggest a mild tendency for high-surprise earnings stocks to outperform the broader market (as proxied by the iShares Russell 2000 ETF), but the effect lacks statistical significance.
+This aligns with the Efficient Market Hypothesis (EMH), which posits that such information should already be priced in.
+However, the presence of slight excess returns and win rates near 50% warrants further exploration.
+Future segmentation by sector, surprise magnitude, or market regime may help uncover persistent inefficiencies or hidden patterns that challenge EMH more directly.

 ---